paulk-asert/groovy-rules/README.md

 > They are 7 in total, and their legs are 20 in total.
 > How many cranes and tortoises are there?

-This is a started puzzle.
+This is a basic "hello world" puzzle.
 It is solved using:

 * [Choco][1] using the native api
 * [Choco][1] using the JSR-331 api